-Changes in drug class and composition over time, especially a recent increase in the presence of fentanyl or its analogs, have caused a huge public health burden by adding to the toll of overdose mortality.73 The latest reports from Insite suggest that atypical overdose presentations (muscle rigidity, dyskinesia, or confusion) increased from 23% of overdoses in 2015 to 41% in 2017; 15% of atypical overdoses required transportation to a hospital via ambulance.74 The authors felt that this increase might be caused by fentanyl contamination in the illicit drug supply.
+Changes in drug class and composition over time, especially a recent increase in the presence of fentanyl or its analogs, have caused a huge public health burden by adding to the toll of overdose mortality.
+The latest reports from Insite suggest that atypical overdose presentations (muscle rigidity, dyskinesia, or confusion) increased from 23% of overdoses in 2015 to 41% in 2017; 15% of atypical overdoses required transportation to a hospital via ambulance.
+The authors felt that this increase might be caused by fentanyl contamination in the illicit drug supply.
 As noted previously, a recent time series analysis from Insite reported that overdose rates increased significantly for all drug categories.
 Also, the overdose rate associated with heroin increased from 2.7 per 1000 visits to 13 per 1000 visits over the study period.
-Compared to the baseline period, SIF users in the most recent period had 10.4 times the risk of overdose following cocaine consumption, 4.8 times the risk of overdose following heroin consumption, and 2.5 times the risk of overdose following consumption of other opioids.71
+Compared to the baseline period, SIF users in the most recent period had 10.4 times the risk of overdose following cocaine consumption, 4.8 times the risk of overdose following heroin consumption, and 2.5 times the risk of overdose following consumption of other opioids.
+Significantly for all discovered to the same period of overdose following consumption of other opioids.

 Likewise, in Sydney, Australia, a retrospective clinical audit of MSIC (2012-2015) reported that about 44 of 1000 injections contained fentanyl and with 4.4% of injections containing fentanyl resulted in an overdose.
-Further, fentanyl users were 2.2 to 8.0 times more likely to experience an overdose than heroin and other prescription opioid users (p<0.001).75 In Denmark during 2007-2014 a prospective analysis reported that there were 12.7 heroin overdoses per 1000 injections compared to 4.1 oxycodone overdoses per 1000 injections.76
+Further, fentanyl users were 2.2 to 8.0 times more likely to experience an overdose than heroin and other prescription opioid users (p<0.001).127 In Denmark during 2007-2014 a prospective analysis reported that there were 12.7 heroin overdoses per 1000 injections compared to 4.1 oxycodone overdoses per 1000 injections.128

-Expert stakeholders pointed to substantial variation and changes in the drug supply chain by region (e.g., black tar, white powder, fentanyl), polydrug use, and smoked products as major issues when studying harm reduction strategies.
-SIFs have responded to changes in the drug supply chain by analyzing drug composition (e.g., fentanyl), using fentanyl testing strips and other devices such as mass spectrometers.
+A stakeholder pointed to a 5-year study of an unsanctioned SIF in the United States that documented a shift in types of drugs injected -- from about 85% of injections being opioid only in 2014 to just 30% in 2019 when using a combination of opioid and stimulants (e.g., cocaine, methamphetamine) became common.
+Other experts described substantial variation and changes in the drug supply chain by region (e.g., black tar, white powder, fentanyl), polydrug use, and smoked products as major issues when studying harm reduction strategies.
+In pursuit of identifying changes in drug supply that increase risk for overdose, SIFs have responded to changes in the drug supply chain by analyzing drug composition (e.g., fentanyl), using fentanyl testing strips and other devices such as mass spectrometers.